Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 # Translations #

-### Introduction ###

-Basic workflow for translations:
+**Basic workflow for translations:**
- 1. developer adds a `tr("foo")` string in the code;
+ 1. Developer adds a `tr("foo")` string in the code;
- 2. every few days, a maintainer updates the `*_en.ts files` adding the new strings;
+ 2. Every few days, a maintainer updates the `*_en.ts files` with the new strings;
  3. Transifex picks up the new files from github every 24 hours;
- 4. translators translate the new untraslated strings on Transifex;
+ 4. Translators translate the new untraslated strings on Transifex;
- 5. before a release, a maintainer fetches the updated translations from Transifex.
+ 5. Before a release, a maintainer fetches the updated translations from Transifex.

 ### Translations (for developers) ###

+**Step 1: Adding translatable strings to the code (`tr("foo")`)**

-All the user-interface strings inside Cockatrice's source code must be written in english language.
+All the user-interface strings inside Cockatrice's source code must be written in english language.<br>
 Translations to other languages are managed using [Transifex](https://www.transifex.com/projects/p/cockatrice/).

 If you're about to propose a change that adds or modifies any translatable string in the code, you don't need to take care of adding the new strings to the